Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Results

+In what follows, we perform simulation studies to assess the Type 1 error rates and observed power for the three analysis methods of Sections~\ref{sec:joint} and~\ref{sec:survival}.
+These methods shall herto be referred to as ``Conditional score", ``Cox" and ``Cox with biomarker" respectively.
+The purpose of this comparison is to assess the gain by including the longitudinal data and to decide whether correctly modeling the measurement error is necessary.

+For the presented analyses, we shall assume that the joint model is true.
+Hence, the working model for data generation is given by Equations~\eqref{eq:long1}--\eqref{eq:surv}.
+Each of the analysis methods have the advantage that we need not specify the baseline hazard function since each method is semi-parametric and requires no assumptions regarding $h_{0j}(t).$ Even when the method includes the longitudinal data, there are no distributional assumptions about the random effects $\mathbf{b}_{j1},\dots,\mathbf{b}_{jn_j},$ ensuring it is robust to some model misspecifications.
+For the purpose of simulation however, we now describe the distributions used for data generation.
+We shall simulate data with baseline hazard function given by

+We have chosen to simulate from a model where the baseline hazard function as piece-wise constant with a single knot-point at time $t=1$ for simplicity.
+This is motivated by the metastatic breast cancer data where we see a sharp difference in the baseline hazard at 1 year.
+It is straight forward to extend this to a general piece-wise constant baseline hazard function with multiple knot-points.
+We consider a random effects model where $\mathbf{b}_{j1},\dots,\mathbf{b}_{jn}$ are independent and identically distributed with the following distribution

-For the presented analyses, we shall assume that the true model is the joint model.
-Hence, the working model for data generation is given by Equations~\eqref{eq:long1}--\eqref{eq:baseline_hazard} and parameter values for simulation studies are informed using the metastatic breast cancer dataset.
-We removed patients whose ER status is negative, to retain 27 patients and following~\citet{barnett2021methods}, measurements of ctDNA which were "not detected" were set to 1.5 (Copies/ml).
-The resulting dataset contains multiple treatment arms and dosing schedules, hence, we fit the model under the assumption that this dataset represents standard of care (control group).
-The parameter values, which shall remain fixed throughout the simulation studies are given by
+The parameter values for simulation studies are informed using the metastatic breast cancer dataset~\citep{dawson2013analysis}.
+We removed patients whose ER status is negative and measurements of ctDNA which were ``not detected" were set to 1.5 (Copies/ml)~\citep{barnett2021methods}.
+The dataset contains multiple treatment arms and dosing schedules, hence, we usethis dataset to represent standard of care (control group).
+The parameter values, which have been suitably rounded, shall remain fixed throughout the simulation studies are given by